 If you’ve ever shopped for white chocolate, you may have noticed that it’s not particularly allergy friendly.
 Most of it carries nut cross-contact warnings, and it always contains both milk and soy.
 The few dairy-free white chocolates out there still contain soy.
-Not even Enjoy Life sells a top 8 free white chocolate.
-When I started thinking about this blog post, I wanted to bring white chocolate to the top 8 free community.
+When I started thinking about this blog post, I wanted to create a white chocolate free of the most common food allergens.

 - 4 ounces food grade cocoa butter

 - pinch of salt

 - 2 tsp coconut flour OR rice flour OR rice milk powder

 WARNING: Don’t get water in your chocolate.
 Not even from the ingredients.

 Water is the enemy of chocolate.
 Chocolate is basically sugar dispersed in cocoa fat, and sugar would much rather bind with water.
 Think about getting water in your sugar bowl—the sugar clumps together.
 Getting even a drop of water in your chocolate has the same effect; the sugar clumps together, leaving your chocolate with a grainy mouthfeel and a chalky texture when it hardens.
 In my first few trials, I used a vanilla extract with a high water content and my chocolate came out grainy.
 It got worse when I added some water-based food coloring.
 Want to see?

 A few notes about the ingredients: